sunfounder/newton-lab-kit/docs/source/pyproject/py_pir.rst

 **Conclusion**

-By integrating a PIR sensor with the Raspberry Pi Pico, you've added motion detection capabilities to your projects.
+By integrating a PIR sensor with the Raspberry Pi Pico 2, you've added motion detection capabilities to your projects.
 Understanding how to read sensor inputs and handle interrupts allows you to create responsive and efficient programs.